Stories

 ✩ Reviewed in Tangent Online

-“A Monster in the Shape of a Boy,” Apex Magazine
+“A Monster in the Shape of a Boy,” Apex

 A monster-slayer’s son meets a monster identical to himself.